RafaelAdao/zettelkasten-and-note-taking-learning-resources/README.md

 # Zettelkasten Learning Resources

 Welcome to the "Zettelkasten Learning Resources" repository!
-This space is dedicated to gathering and sharing resources related to Zettelkasten, a note-taking and knowledge management method.
+This space is dedicated to gathering and sharing resources related to Zettelkasten, a note-taking and knowledge development method.

 ## What is Zettelkasten?

-Zettelkasten, German for "slip box," is a note-taking system developed to facilitate learning and creative thinking.
+Zettelkasten, German for "slip box," is a note-taking system developed to facilitate learning, creative thinking, and content production.
 It was popularized by Niklas Luhmann, a German sociologist.

 ## Table of Contents